Gojek

-On 17 May 2021, Gojek and Tokopedia announced the completion of their merger and established a new holding company called GoTo.
+On 17 May 2021, Gojek and Tokopedia announced the completion of their merger and established a new holding company, called GoTo.

-Gojek has won financial backing from investors including Astra International, Blibli, Google, Facebook, PayPal, Mitsubishi, Sequoia, Northstar Group, Temasek Holdings, KKR, Warburg Pincus, Visa, Parallon, Siam Commercial Bank, Chinese Internet giant Tencent, JD.com, meituan.com, Capital Group, among others.
+Gojek has won financial backing from investors including Astra International, Blibli, Google, Facebook, PayPal, Mitsubishi, Sequoia, Northstar Group, Temasek Holdings, KKR, Warburg Pincus, Visa, Parallon, Siam Commercial Bank, Tencent, JD.com, meituan.com, and Capital Group, among others.

 History

 The name Gojek comes from the term “Ojek” or motorbike taxis commonly found throughout Indonesia.
 It was founded in 2010 with 20 motorbike drivers.
 Gojek app was launched in January 2015, and in less than two years, the app racked up nearly 30 million downloads.
 Gojek has partnered with Singapore's biggest bank DBS.

 Gojek was co-founded by Nadiem Makarim and Michaelangelo Moran.
 Nadiem, a native Indonesian, holds degrees from Brown University and Harvard Business School.
 He worked at McKinsey and Co. consulting for three years before starting Gojek from a tiny call centre with only 20 ojek drivers, who later became recruiters.
 As a loyal ojek user, Nadiem discovered that ojek drivers spend most of their times waiting for customers, while customers waste time walking around looking for an available ojek.
 Gojek was built to solve this problem, by providing a platform where drivers and riders can connect efficiently and allowing those drivers to improve their income.
 The other co-founder and long time high school friend, Michaelangelo Moran, aside from serving as the company's Brand Director, is also known for designing the company's first iconic logo and branding the whole company.

 As of May 2018, the app offers 18 services, with 2 upcoming new services in the online content business, which makes for a total of 20 on-demand services under one platform.
 Being an Indonesian-run startup played to Gojek's advantage in navigating the local regulatory environment, as well as understanding the local market.
 This enabled them to bundle features into its app that better suit both local drivers and local consumers.
 Gojek recruited 100 new graduates in engineering domain from India in 2017.

 In 2020, the company launched GoStore, a solution that helps local micro, small, and medium-sized enterprises (MSMEs) set up online stores with ease.